Physiotherapist and Owner of Western Ontario Sports Injuries and Rehabilitation Centre

 Ryan treats orthopaedic and sports related injuries from the paediatric to geriatric population.
 He has a keen interest in youth sports injuries especially those in soccer, gymnastics, hockey, running, cycling, swimming and dance.

 When Ryan is not busy treating and managing the office he spends his time relaxing with his wife and daughter.
-You may also find him on the weekends playing soccer or running.
+He also dedicates his spare time to coaching competitive soccer in the Windsor TFC program and enjoys running.
+In 2022, Ryan will represent Western Ontario Sports Injuries and Rehabilitation Centre as the Physiotherapists for Windsor TFC’s League One Soccer Team

 Nancy Drouillard graduated from the University of Windsor in 1993 with a degree in Biology.
 Her passion for health care led to a Degree in Physiotherapy (1996) from the University of Western Ontario in London.
 She spent several years working at Windsor Regional Hospital in various outpatient programs including Neurology, Respiratory Rehabilitation and Orthopedics.
 In addition to her vast experience in the hospital setting, Nancy has over ten years of experience in private practice.